DiamondLightSource/PuckBarcodeReader/docs/code.md

 Install PyInstaller with `pip install pyinstaller`.
 Make sure that the correct version of Python is referenced in your system path.

 To create the executable file, run the `build.bat` file.
 This will create the file `bin\barcode.exe`.
 This will be fairly large (~40 MB).
 If everything has worked correctly, this single file will be all that is needed to run the barcode scanner application.

+NOTE: when creating the executable on a 64bit machine (using Python 3.5.1 32bit) you might get the error ‘No module named pywintypes’.
+To fix this, try `pip install pypiwin32`.